 As the day progressed, the winds got stronger.
 The electricity was cut off after 10 am.
 I was keeping a check on the updates being given out by the weather portals and news sites on my phone.
 The winds kept getting fiercer.
 Trees were getting uprooted.
 A little past 11 am, A few trees fell in our apartment complex too, part of a compound wall collapsed.
 The wind kept getting stronger.
 Now I could hear that howling sound – the sound that I had heard only in movies till now.
 It was loud, very loud and it was quite scary.
 We had already bolted all the doors and windows of the house.
 Yet, the power of the wind was such, its force rattled the doors and windows.
 The wind didn’t come alone, it brought in rain – the much needed rain that Chennai was waiting for.
 But it was splashing the water around all over and that too with full force.

 I soon noticed that in one of the rooms, water was seeping in through the closed windows.
+Oh how I wished I’d paid attention to that replacement windows guide I saw not long ago, I knew my windows were old and not entirely functional anymore, but I didn’t realize the potential consequences of ignoring that fact until now.
 It was the only room that faced the Western side from where the strong gale was coming.
 The wind was splashing the rain water on the windows and through the gaps around the window frames, water was entering.
 I quickly brought in some old clothes, to try to arrest the water near the windows and prevent it from flooding the room.
 For the next one hour that afternoon, I was constantly wringing out the cold water out of the old drenched clothes into a bucket and putting them back near the window frames.
 The wind kept howling with full force, the rain was pounding and I was praying.
+I knew that once this was all over, I would need a specialist like those over at galaxyfla.com/window-replacements/ to come and replace my windows for me, along with a cleanup company.

 As time passed, the force came down.
 Around 2 pm, the rain subsided and the wind gradually calmed down.
 The eye of the storm was now crossing over the city.
 I had read earlier in the day that when the eye of the storm is crossing, there would be no rain and the wind would be calm.
 This could last for a couple of hours, before the winds and rains would resume, as the rest of the storm system would cross.